Category

 Active shooter drills

 Active shooter drills are a contested subject, even among safety professionals.
-But the unfortunate reality is that mass shootings are increasingly common, and some companies have implemented them in order to prepare their employees for the possibility.
+But the unfortunate reality is that mass shootings are increasingly common, and some companies have implemented them to prepare their employees for the possibility.

 There are two primary schools of thought: